This is an article about several Logical Fallacy disputes.

 Skeptico claims expertise at logical fallacies, so its a mystery why he employs them so often here including Contradiction, Straw man, Distraction, Guilt by Association, and Appeal to Hypocrisy / You Too / Tu Quoque.
 I wonder if he even realizes he does this?

-Further damaging his credibility, he unreasonably implies that I’m responsible for defining words used by the original author, enigmatically fights for obscuring language / against agreeing on the meaning of key terms and refuses to answer respectful clarifying questions.
+Further damaging his arguments (and credibility), he unreasonably implies that I (as a reader of Eisen’s article) am responsible for defining words used by the original author, he enigmatically fights for obscuring language / against agreeing on the meaning of key terms, and he refuses to answer respectful clarifying questions.

 This doesn’t mean all of his arguments are fallacious, conflicting or wrong.
 Some of his arguments are worthwhile, two made me curious to do further enjoyable research to discern if I had made an error, and some of his errors might be forgivable because they involve subtle or complex analysis.

-The problem is Skeptico’s opinions about logical fallacies are so erratic and superficial they are unreliable.
+The problem is Skeptico’s opinions about, and understanding of, logical fallacies are so erratic and superficial they are unreliable.
 I suspect his errors impair others trying to understand logic.
 However, his work does show a much better familiarity with fallacies than an earlier critique, which couldn’t even demonstrate a starting ability to understand, diagnose or apply logical fallacies.

 Skeptico’s refusal to read the primary document he disputes (my Analysis), much of what I’ve written directly responding to his comments, or to answer respectful clarifying questions is why I have decided to write this article instead of responding to his fallacy-filled Blog replies awash with incorrect and misleading claims.